 The Flea - John Donne #

 In the Middle Ages, poetry was sung by minstrels in the Market place.
-From there it moved into the courts of the Monarchs and became the preserve of the aristocracy - John Donne.
+From there it moved into the courts of the Monarchs and became the preserve of the aristocracy - as entertainment - John Donne.
 As the middle class gained their wealth it moved into the parlours of over stuffed gentility.
 Eventually poetry became the preserve of the Academia, studied in literature courses limited to esoteric coteries.
 Modern poetry attempts to appeal to the masses and should be enjoyed at first reading.

 He shows that his love for his women is unquenchable and that by loving her, she returns his love by kissing him in her room or under a tree.
 Rather than she becoming a nun and he a monk, they enjoy the world and sing and cry.
 This could be a reference to the tragic tale of Heloise and Abelard, his contemporaries.
 Is this the first challenge of St Paul’s advice about chastity?